-Is it not pitiful to see poor humanity reduced to the writing of letters such as this?
-Let us blush onee more for human nature, and pass on.
+Strange that a man should reduce himself to the writing of letters such as this?
+Let us blush once more for human nature, and pass on.
 To be angry with the effusion is impossible, for it seems to me sunk even beneath the level of contempt.